tvst/jibe-css/README.md

 ```

-## How it works
+## How to use it

+1. Copy the CSS files from the [jibe/](https://github.com/tvst/jibe-css/tree/main/jibe)
-1. Import jibe.css into your project.
+   folder into your project.
-2. Modify it to customize semantic styles, for example:
+1. Modify jibe.css to customize semantic styles that are specific to your project,
+   such as:

    ```css
    :root {